It’s a unique experience to wake up, step in the shower, and find a razor-toothed predator.

 So Colin was not at all concerned when he took his au naturale plunge into the bay of Timbabiche.

 The water was pleasantly lukewarm, so he took his time swimming around the boat for a little exercise.
 He scrubbed the algae from the boot stripe and double-checked the depth by standing under the keel.
 He’d just climbed the ladder to the deck and was still dripping wet when I heard: “Chey!
 Whales!”
 I hoped to get a blue whale on film, so I grabbed the camera and joined him in the cockpit.

 Too big for a dolphin, too small for a blue whale.
 Humpbacks weren’t smooth and black.
-Our minds tried like mad to process what were we looking at, what leviathan was swimming under our bow.
-Just before it dove, we glimpsed the telltale black and white eye pattern you’ll recognize as quickly as we did: Orca.
+Our minds tried like mad to process what we were looking at, what leviathan was swimming under our bow.
+Just before it dove, we glimpsed the telltale black and white eye pattern you’ll recognize as quickly as we did.